Tobacco Use Prevention and Education

 People who don't use tobacco can also develop tobacco-related diseases by being exposed to the dangers of secondhand smoke.

-Denver Public Health’s Tobacco Prevention Program provides a wide range of services to encourage tobacco-free living, including:
+Denver Public Health’s Tobacco Use Prevention Program provides information, support, resources and technical assistance services to encourage tobacco-free living, in the following areas:

 Now Available: Health Indicator for Adult Smoking Rates in Denver

 This new report from Denver Public Health offers partner organizations and community groups information about Adult Smoking Rates in Denver.
 The report includes data, a list of evidence-based practices, and details about work in progress to reduce smoking rates among adults in Denver.